joePichardo/party-dingo-bingo/README.md

 ### Add email to account table
 - Use Firebase to authenticate account

+### On GameValues on Account Games
+- Show thumbs up or down if update was successful
+- Same thing with delete button

 ##To Debug Node.js
 - Use command in terminal `node --inspect bin/server.js ` to run the backend in debug mode
 - Run the front end